Robert Malpas: Voluntary work and private life

-In 1956 Malpas married Josephine Dickenson.
-After her death in 2004 he married secondly, in 2005, Josephine's nurse, Joan Holloway.
+In 1956, Malpas married Josephine Dickenson.
+After her death in 2004, he married secondly in 2005, Josephine's nurse, Joan Holloway.

-He served as a Member of the Engineering Council from 1983 to 1988 and was its Vice-Chairman from 1984 to 1988; a member of the Advisory Council for Applied Research and Development, 1983–1986; Chairman of the LINK Steering Group, 1987–1993 and of the Natural Environment Research Council, 1993–1996.
-In Who's Who he states his recreations as "Sport, music, theatre, golf".
-Malpas was elected a member of the National Academy of Engineering in 1985 for substantial contributions to the industrial engineering community and to its relations with academe in England, Europe, and the United States.
+Malpas was a member of the Engineering Council from 1983 to 1988 and was its vice-chairman from 1984 to 1988, a member of the Advisory Council for Applied Research and Development, 1983–1986, chairman of the LINK Steering Group, 1987–1993 and of the Natural Environment Research Council, 1993–1996.
+In Who's Who, he states his recreations as "Sport, music, theatre, golf".
+Malpas was elected a member of the National Academy of Engineering in 1985 for substantial contributions to the industrial engineering community and to its relations with academe in England, Europe and the United States.

 On 27 April 2018, Malpas was suddenly and without warning pushed onto the train tracks at Marble Arch tube station suffering a broken pelvis and a head wound.
-A bystander rescued him from the tracks, and the perpetrator, who was unknown to Malpas, was later found guilty of attempted murder and jailed for life.
+A bystander rescued him from the tracks and the perpetrator who was unknown to Malpas, was later found guilty of attempted murder and jailed for life.
 The incident was captured on CCTV.

-In June 2021 Malpas was featured on an episode of 24 Hours in A&E, being treated at St George's Hospital, London, in Autumn 2020 after suffering from a low heart rate, dizziness and confusion, from which he recovered.
+In June 2021, Malpas was featured on an episode of 24 Hours in A&E, being treated at St George's Hospital, London, in Autumn 2020 after suffering from a low heart rate, dizziness and confusion, from which he recovered.

+Malpas died on 18 June 2023, at the age of 95.